Pauline Boty: Death

 In June 1965 Boty became pregnant.
 During a prenatal exam, she was discovered to have a cancerous tumour (malignant thymoma).
-She refused to have an abortion and also declined chemotherapy treatment that would have harmed her unborn foetus.
+She refused to have an abortion and also declined radiotherapy treatment that would have harmed her unborn foetus.
 Instead she smoked marijuana to ease the pain of her terminal condition.
 She continued to entertain her friends and even sketched The Rolling Stones during her illness.
 On 12 February 1966 her daughter Boty (known as Katy) was born.
 Five months later, on 1 July 1966, Pauline Boty died at the Royal Marsden Hospital in London, at the age of 28.
-Her husband Clive died in 1977 aged 45.
+Her husband Clive died in 1977 aged 43.
 Their daughter Boty Goodwin, who was adopted by the poet Adrian Mitchell and his wife Maureen after Pauline's death, later moved to Los Angeles to study art; she died from a heroin overdose on 12 November 1995 aged 29.

 Legacy

 After her death, Pauline Boty's paintings were stored away in a barn on her brother's farm and she was largely forgotten for nearly 30 years.
 The rediscovery of her work in the 1990s, owing to the efforts of curator David Mellor and academic Dr. Sue Tate, led to renewed interest in her contribution to Pop art, gaining her inclusion in several group exhibitions and a major solo retrospective.
-The location of some of her most sought after paintings remains unknown.
+The location of some of her most sought-after paintings remains unknown.